mrichardsJBOIT/sample_website/README.md

 There's not much here to read right now.

-If you want to know more, do a search for >Learn enough
+If you want to know more, do a search for "Learn enough"

 The quick brown fox jumped over the lazy dog's back.